fenbf/WinFileTests/bench/readme.txt

-Apps from Windows System Programming, Edition 4 by Johnson (John) Hart clear.exe - app from the fifth chapter, used to clear OS cache, it allocates large amount of memory so that OS needs to free its caches... timep.exe - app that measures process times, returns running time, kernel and user times
+Apps from Windows System Programming, Edition 4 by Johnson (John) Hart timep.exe - app that measures process times, returns running time, kernel and user times